k2view-academy/K2View-Academy/articles/19_Broadway/22_broadway_flow_inner_flows.md

 ### Calling an Actor as Inner Flow

 Broadway supports an ability to invoke an Actor as an inner flow.
-This ability may be required in a use case such as masking, whereas a different Masking Actor should be invoked based on the flow conditions.
+This ability may be required in a use case such as masking, whereas a different Masking Actor should be invoked, based on the flow conditions.